Frustrated With Abstract, Mechanical Lessons?

 It depends on the depth you want to go to.
 I think anyone reading this can handle the first 4-5 lessons.
 The latter ones require basic algebra.
 No trigonometry, just being able to expand out equations like (x+2)(x+3)=x 2+ 5x + 6.

 How are the videos delivered?

 The videos are hosted online, right inside the lesson, along with downloadable versions (mp4 format, playable on iPhone/iPad and your computer).

 You don't need any special software - if you can see the videos on this page, you can access everything you need for the course.

 How does this compare to other math classes or books?

 I wrote this course because despite years of math lessons with the best schools and textbooks, I still didn't have the intuitive understanding I needed.

-The resources I've seen seem to march through details on how to do math without explaining the why.
-(My opinion, of course.)
+The resources I've seen tend to march through details on how to do math without explaining the why.